DevTeamHub/confirm-message-directive/README.md

 ### Supported attributes
 - `text`: Text that will be displayed on the button
 - `message`: Message that will be displayed on the shown element
+- `note`: Text that will be displayed in body of confirm message
 - `confirm-action`: Function that will be invoked on confirm click.
 Can be async
 - `cancel-action`: Function that will be invoked on cancel click.
 Can be async

 ## Feedback
 Please [leave your feedback](https://github.com/DevTeamHub/confirm-message-directive/issues) if you have noticed any issues or have a feature request.

 ## License
 The repository code is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).